Priorities in gravitational waveforms for future space-borne detectors: vacuum accuracy or environment?: Comparing the phase of gravitational waves

 where $f$ is the observed GW frequency, $f_{\rm{r}} = f(1+z)$ is the rest frame frequency at a redshift $z$, $f_{\rm{min}}$ is the frequency at which the GW source enters a detector band, and $f_{\rm{max}}$ is the maximum frequency reached within the observation window.
 Sophisticated waveform models expand upon the historical result derived in \cite{1963peters} by including contributions from higher-order GW modes as well as PN corrections in the frequency evolution \citep[see, e.g.][]{2014blanchet}:

 where $M$ is the binary's total mass, $q$ its mass ratio, $v$ its characteristic orbital velocity, $c$ the speed of light in vacuum, and $G$ Newton's constant, and we assume quasi-circular orbits.
-Corrections to the leading order expression proportional to powers of $(v/c)^{2n}$ correspond to the $n$-th \textit{relative} PN order.
+Corrections to the leading order expression proportional to powers of $(v/c)^{2n}$ correspond to the $n$-th \textit{relative} PN order. {For the purposes of our phenomenological analysis of environmental effects, we make the two following assumptions regarding vacuum waveforms:}